greg-randall/shutter-speed-analyzer/README.md

 - A text report with detailed analysis results
 - Visualization plots showing brightness over time and event durations
 - Individual folders for each detected shutter event
-- Frame-by-frame images for each event with context frames
+- Frame-by-frame images for each event with context frames before and after the event
 - Debug frames (if debug mode is enabled)

+Each frame saved during an event is labeled with:
+- 'c' for context frames (before and after the event)
+- 'e' for event frames (during the shutter event)

+The filename includes the frame number, timestamp, and white pixel percentage.

 Check out some of the output in the folder 'sample-output'.
 The part you really care about though is probably in "shutter_analysis_report.txt".